sotostzam/perceptron/search-algorithms/README.md

 ### Uniform Cost search

-Unlike the BFS, uniform-cost search doesn’t care about the number of steps that each of the paths it searches has, but the total path cost.
-Therefor, it uses a priority queue.
-This means that the path that is selected from the frontier is the one with the lowest cost value so far.
+Unlike the BFS algorithm, **uniform-cost search** (UCS) doesn’t care about the total number of steps of a path, but the total path's steps cost.
+Therefore, it uses a priority queue which means that the path that is selected from the frontier is the one with the lowest cost value so far.
+In other words, the priority which determines the next node to be examined, is attached to the added cost of this step.

 We can assume the pseudocode for the uniform cost search algorithm as following: